Help – baby cries when changing diaper

 3-8 months

 When your baby is between 3-8 months, they’re still lying fairly still on the changing table.
-If they cry, it’s mostly because they’re cold, feel uncomfortable or don’t know what’s going on.
+If they cry, it’s mostly because they’re cold, feel uncomfortable, or don’t know what’s happening.

 Here’s what to do:

-- Put a small mirror up for baby, or hang up a cute mobile.
+• Put a small mirror up for the baby, or hang up a cute mobile.

 Toddler